-PTSC is the committee that reviews and decides upon the criteria and requirements for training to CTA and TSTA level of qualification in any of the four fields.
+PTSC is the committee that decides and reviews the criteria and requirements for training for CTA, TEW, CTA-TS and TSTA levels of qualification in all four fields.

-PTSC is also deeply involved with the work of PSC (the training arm of ITAA) and FTAA’s TSC with which we have mutual recognition of training.
+PTSC works alongside and in cooperation with the Professional Standards Committee (PSC) of the ITAA, with whom we have mutual recognition of training and qualification.
 The aim is to maintain a world-wide standard of training and certification that both upholds levels of excellence and is also enriched by different cultural perspectives.

 PTSC officer for exceptions and expansions